Eli King (footballer): Club career

-He made his first-team debut on 23 October 2021 as a second half substitute in the 2–0 Championship defeat against Middlesbrough.
+King made his first-team debut for Cardiff City on 23 October 2021 as a second-half substitute in the 2–0 Championship defeat against Middlesbrough.

 He moved on loan to Crewe Alexandra in August 2022, making his Crewe debut in a goalless draw at Bradford City on 27 August 2022.
 He returned to Cardiff in January 2023.

+King joined Morecambe in July 2023 on loan for the 2023–24 season.
+He scored his first goal for Morcambe against Doncaster Rovers on 12 December 2023, in a 5–0 victory.
+On 8 January 2024, King was recalled by Cardiff City.
+A week after his return to Cardiff City, he joined Scottish Premiership club Ross County on loan until the end of the season.

+In August 2024 he moved on loan to Stevenage for the season.

 International career

 After playing for Wales under-17s, King was selected for the Wales under-21 squad in November 2021.
 He was called up again in September 2022 for the Wales under-21s' friendly with Austria.